dhruvdhar1/go-corona/README.md

+This project was developed as a web application to display country wise covid-19 statistics.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts